everx-labs/everdev/docs/work_with_contracts.md

     tondev signer add <signer_name> <seed_phrase_in_quotes>
     ```

-    **Note:** The seed is enclosed in quotes and consists of 12 words, separated by space (see [TONDEV Free TON Development Environment](https://github.com/tonlabs/tondev#add-a-signer-with-specific-keys)).
+    **Note:** The seed is enclosed in quotes and consists of 12 words, separated by space (see [TONDev Free TON Development Environment](https://github.com/tonlabs/tondev#add-a-signer-with-specific-keys)).

     For example: